-It is important to note that not all Linoleum is suitable for bathroom flooring.
-In some cases installing Linoleum in a bathroom may void the manufacturer’s warranty.
-If you do decide to install it in this space you should check with the retailer to determine the suitability of different material options.
-You should also always follow the manufacturers recommended instructions for use.
+It is important to note that not all linoleum is suitable for bathroom flooring.
+In some cases, installing linoleum in a bathroom may void the manufacturer’s warranty.
+If you decide to install it in this space, check with the retailer to determine the suitability of different material options.
+Always follow the manufacturer's recommended instructions for use.

-- Self Adhesive Backed Tiles: This is generally the easiest way to install a Linoleum floor on your own.
-However in a bathroom where moisture is such an issue the tiles have to be laid perfectly even, with little or no seem visible between them.
+- Self-adhesive backed tiles: This is generally the easiest way to install a linoleum floor on your own.
+However, in a bathroom where moisture is such an issue, the tiles have to be laid perfectly even, with little or no seam visible between them.
 Tile will also expose more seams to the surface, making this flooring option more susceptible to possible moisture penetration.

-- Sheet Linoleum (Best Choice In a Bathroom): This is the best form of Linoleum flooring to use in a wet bathroom environment.
-The sheets are sold in twelve-foot rolls and can be cut to size in a bathroom, allowing you to install it with only a minimum number of seams which can be exposed to water penetration.
-Unfortunately, it is extremely difficult to install sheet Linoleum and unless you are experienced with it, you will probably need the help of a professional to ensure that it is laid in a proper, water tight manner with all seams and breaks matched and aligned.
+- Sheet linoleum (best choice for linoleum flooring bathroom installation): This is the best form of linoleum flooring to use in a wet bathroom environment.
+The sheets are sold in 12-foot linoleum flooring rolls and can be cut to size in a bathroom, allowing you to install it with only a minimum number of seams, which can be exposed to water penetration.
+Unfortunately, it is extremely difficult to install sheet linoleum.
+Unless you are experienced with it, you will probably need the help of a professional to ensure that it is laid in a proper, watertight manner with all seams and breaks matched and aligned.

-When Linoleum tiles or sheets are installed in a bathroom the seams should be heat welded to merge them, making an impenetrable seal against moisture.
+Linoleum is good for bathroom floors if given extra waterproofing.
+When linoleum tiles or sheets are installed in a bathroom, the seams should be heat welded to merge them, making an impenetrable seal against moisture.

 With sheet linoleum, a method known as flash coving can be used to install the material slightly up the wall, as a sort of molding that makes the seams around the edge of the application resistant to water.